alpiepho/coursera_go_classes/alpiepho/Course3/week3/Quiz.md

 1 point

-A buffered channel can hold multiple objects until they are read.
+X - A buffered channel can hold multiple objects until they are read.
 An unbuffered channel cannot.

 A buffered channel delays the transmission of data.
 An unbuffered channel does not.